 The documents to include are:

-• Documents to verify your identity: This can be an original or photocopy of your identification documents (ID), driver’s license, military ID, employee identification card, etc.
+- Documents to verify your identity: This can be an original or photocopy of your identification documents (ID), driver’s license, military ID, Certificate of Indian Status, employee identification card, health card, etc.

 Canadian passport photo requirements